 For a more accurate measure of economic growth, we look at Real GDP.
 Real GDP is inflation-adjusted GDP.

-Economic growth might not always be good
+Economic growth might not always be a good thing

-This all depends on where an economy is in the business cycle.
+It all depends on where an economy is in the business cycle.

 Every economy will go through business cycles.
 The commonly known cycles are recessions and expansions.